fbpx

 They can ask their schoolmates questions and organize the data.

-If you don’t want students to go outside your room, they can create digital surveys with Google Forms or Survey Monkey
+If you don’t want students to go outside your room, they can create digital surveys with Google Forms or Survey Monkey.

 You could use the same questions from #1 and compare the class data to the school data.
 This can lead to great conversations about norms, the normal curve, and more.